Jump to section

 This might be tough, but you’re going to have to confront your gaslighter on their behavior.

-If you don’t have any success after meeting with your gaslighter, then schedule a meeting with an HR rep or a senior manager to discuss the issue.
+If you don’t have any success after meeting with your gaslighter, then schedule a meeting with a human resources rep or a senior manager to discuss the issue.
 Be sure to share all the supporting evidence you’ve collected.

-They should be equipped with the necessary tools and skillsets to help you deal with this issue.
+These leaders should be equipped with the necessary tools and skillsets to help you deal with this issue.
 You shouldn’t have to suffer constant psychological abuse at work, so don’t be afraid to get the help you need.

 Stand up against gaslighting at work

 Dealing with gaslighting at work can be tough.
 It can be a major drain on your mental health and mental fitness, and in some cases, it’s challenging simply to identify whether the behavior even is gaslighting.
 However, with this information, we hope you feel empowered to take back control and stand up to the gaslighter in your life.

 Once you’ve dealt with the gaslighter, it might be wise to find some other ways to improve your work environment and employee well-being.
 Check out how BetterUp can help today.